 The carriage house before renovation

 The carriage house will become the public front entrance to the monastery and will have a reception area and parlor for meeting visitors.
 For us, it will provide rooms for classes and reading.
 The left side will become a function room for conferences (sometimes public) or other events.
-Much of the electrical, plumbing and windows are original from the 1930's.
+Much of the electrical, plumbing and windows were original from the 1930's.
 It will be brought up to current building and safety codes, and the exterior will match the newly renovated monastery.

 Architectural model of new carriage house with front entrance and reception area

 Fr.
 Dunstan on Boston Catholic TV

 Fr.
 Dunstan appeared on the "This is the Day" show in May to talk about St. Mary's and the Pluscarden Pilgrimage which was held this summer.
 He also talked about St. Mary's.